 Robert Gordon's Map of Ancient Scotland embellished with Gold Leaf and Original Color

-The map is based upon the original work of Robert Gordon of Straloch.
-Robert Gordon of Straloch ( 1580 - 1661) was a Scottish cartographer, noted as a poet, mathematician, antiquary, and geographer, and for his collection of music for the lute.
+The map is based on the original work of Robert Gordon of Straloch (1580-1661), a Scottish cartographer known for his talents as a poet, mathematician, antiquary, and geographer, as well as for his collection of music for the lute.

-In 1641, Charles I wrote a letter, in which he directed Gordon 'to reveis the saidis cairtiss', to complete the publication of an atlas of Scotland, which had been projected by Timothy Pont.
-By two Acts of the Scottish Parliament he was exempted from any form of military service, while the General Assembly of the Church of Scotland published a request to the clergy, to afford him assistance.
+In 1641, Charles I wrote a letter directing Gordon "to reveis the saidis cairtiss," in order to complete the publication of an atlas of Scotland, which had been projected by Timothy Pont.
+By two Acts of the Scottish Parliament, Gordon was exempted from any form of military service, while the General Assembly of the Church of Scotland published a request to the clergy to afford him assistance.

-Gordon's map was completed in 1648 and was published by Joan Blaeu of Amsterdam, under the title of Theatrum Scotiae.
-A second edition was published in 1655 and a third in 1662.
+Gordon's map was completed in 1648 and was published by Joan Blaeu of Amsterdam under the title Theatrum Scotiae.
+Second and third editions were published in 1655 and 1662, respectively.
 This atlas was said to be the first delineation of Scotland made from actual survey and measurement.

-Gordon made other maps, and revised many others, adding geographical descriptions, and prefixing an introduction in Blaeu, in which a comprehensive view is given of the constitution and antiquities of the country.
-These dissertations were one of the first attempts to settle the ancient history of Scotland.
+Gordon also created other maps and revised many others, adding geographical descriptions and prefixing an introduction in Blaeu, providing a comprehensive view of the constitution and antiquities of the country.
+These dissertations were among the first attempts to settle the ancient history of Scotland.